lakshmanasai5421/lakshmanasai5421/README.md

 - 🎓 B.Tech in Artificial Intelligence & Data Science
 - 💡 Passionate about real-world problem-solving using ML & Data Analysis
 - 🧪 Experience with data preprocessing, model building, EDA, and web deployment
-- 📊 Currently training at **Dr. Reddy’s Foundation** on Data Science technologies
+- 📊 Completed training at **Dr. Reddy’s Foundation** on Data Science technologies
 - 💻 Former Intern at **Plumsoft (Python)** and **VMTS Pharma (Angular)**

 ---